Dive Into Data on Working Age College Attainment Rates in Tucson, Arizona MSA

 Why is it important?

-Educated workers are a key ingredient for strong economic growth.
-They earn higher wages, make firms more productive and innovative, and contribute to stronger wage growth for less-skilled workers.
-Overall, local areas with a higher concentration of highly educated workers tend to generate faster long-run income, population, and job growth than regions with lower concentrations.
+An educated workforce is a key driver of strong regional economic growth.
+Workers with higher levels of education earn higher wages, support greater productivity and innovation within firms, and contribute to stronger wage growth across the broader workforce.
+Overall, regions with a higher concentration of highly educated workers tend to experience faster long-run gains in income, population, and job growth than regions with lower concentrations.

 How do we compare?

-The working age college attainment rate for men in Tucson was 31.7% in 2023, compared to 36.8% for women.
-College attainment for working-age men and women in Tucson was below the national rate, with a slightly larger gap for women.
-The rates for both men and women in Tucson exceeded the comparable Arizona rates.
+In 2024, 32.4% of working-age men in Tucson had a bachelor’s degree or higher, compared to 37.9% of women.
+College attainment for both men and women in Tucson remained below the national rate, with a slightly larger gap for women.
+However, Tucson’s rates for both men and women exceeded the comparable rates in Arizona.

 What are the key trends?